Agave aktites Gentry

 Learn more at How to Grow and Care for Agave.

 Toxicity of Agave aktites

-A. aktites is not toxic to humans, but it may be mildly poisonous to children and pets.
+A. aktites is not toxic to humans but may be mildly poisonous to children and pets.

 - Back to genus Agave